Note-sv/Protocol/NOTE-User-Protocol-English.md

 account=0
 target=2
 ```
-A 64 bit number is randomly generated as a derived index, and quotient and remainder are calculated.
-The index is IEEE754 compliant and requires between 1 and 2 ^ 53-1.
+A 64-bit number is randomly generated as a derived index, and the quotient and remainder are calculated.
+The index complies with IEEE754 and requires a value between 1 and 2^53-1.

 ```javascript
   const Hardened = 0x80000000
   const quotient = Math.floor(index / Hardened)
   const remainder = index % Hardened
 ```
-The full derivation path is
+The full derivation path is:
 ```javascript
   const extPath = `m/44'/236'/0'/2/${quotient}/${remainder}`
 ```
-### 3.2 Root private key and root address
+### 3.2 Root Private Key and Root Address

-The root private key is derived based on the following path
+The root private key is derived based on the following path:

 ```javascript
   const extPath = `m/44'/236'/0'`
 ```
-### 3.3 Storage format
+### 3.3 Storage Format

-The data is stored as OP_RETURN value and is divided into four parts:
+The data is stored as an OP_RETURN value and is divided into four parts:

 ```plain
 OP_FALSE OP_RETURN Root address, derived index, encrypted data, signature
 ```
-And
+where

-1. Root address: root private key generation
+1. Root address: generated by the root private key
 2. Derived index: a randomly generated 64-bit number
-3. Encrypts data: A key pair created using a derived index, encrypts data using the public key in the pair
+3. Encrypts data: data encrypted using a key pair created with a derived index, using the public key
 4. Signature: the encrypted data is signed using the root private key

 ### 3.4 Signature

-The signature uses the root private key to sign the SHA256 HASH of the encrypted data.
-The root address public key can be made public, and anyone can verify that the data has not been forged with the root address public key.
-For the purpose of determining power.
+The signature uses the root private key to sign the SHA256 hash of the encrypted data.
+The root address public key can be made public, and anyone can verify that the data has not been tampered with using the root address public key.
+This is used for determining authority.

 ```plain
 sign（sha256( encrypedNote ))
 ```
 ### 3.5 Data Format

-User data can be used in any format.
+User data can be in any format.
 The data is encrypted using the Electrum BIE1 ECIES encryption algorithm.

 The following JSON format definition belongs to NoteSV, the secure note and password management software.
-Other software using the NOTE protocol can be defined
+Other software using the NOTE protocol can define their own formats:

 ```plain
 {